robotology/visual-tactile-localization/README.md

 ### Integration
 All the classes presented above are combined together in `LocalizerMotion`.

-In order to specify multi-phase trajectories the method `LocalizerMotion` expects that all the motion phases are specified in the method `LocalizerMotion::updateModule`.
-To this end the private member `std::vector<LocalizationPhase> LocalizerMotion::phases` have to be filled with `LocalizationPhase` phases.
+In order to specify multi-phase trajectories the method `LocalizerMotion` expects that all the motion phases are specified using the method `LocalizerMotion::setLocPhase`.
+In this implementation this happens in the method `main` in the file [main](src/main.cpp).

-#### Struct `LocalizationPhase`
+# Struct `LocalizationPhase`
-Each phase is a `struct` that have to be filled with (almost) all these quantities
+Each phase is a `struct` that have to be filled with (almost) all following quantities
 - `type`, the type of phase, it can be `LocalizationType::Static` or `LocalizationType::Motion`;
 - `displ`, the displacement from the reference point to the center of the object to be used during this motion phase;
 - `holdDisplFromPrevious`, that decides whether to inherit the displacement from the previous phase.
 The phases belonging to `phases` are handled in a `FIFO` way;